Skip to content

 Learning activity: Log into Moodle to complete 6 learning units (around 4 to 10 minutes each) before joining the in-class learning.

-In-class learning (in the classroom/on ZOOM): Hands-on activities and discussions on the application of OBASL in practice 2 hours
+In-class learning: Hands-on activities and discussions on the application of OBASL in practice 2 hours

 After-class learning: